meinside/meinside.github.io/_posts/2017-08-18-TensorFlow-and-Go-on-Raspberry-Pi.md

 $ ./compile.sh
 ```

-This compilation took about an hour.
+It also took about an hour.

 ## d. install